elasticio/elasticio.github.io/content/_getting-started/copy-and-export-flow.md

 ![Enter name](/assets/img/getting-started/copy-flow/enter-flow-name.png)

-A new flow with same name will be created in draft mode.
-You need to choose the credentials and publish the draft:
+An exact copy of the flow will be created in a draft mode.
+Then you can rename and publish the draft:

 ![Exported flow](/assets/img/getting-started/copy-flow/exported-flow.png)

 ## Export flows

 You can export your flow from one workspace in to another the same contract.
 For example you would like to export your flow from development to production workspace.
-Please note that the flow can be successfully exported only if the components used in it are visible in the target workspace.
+Please note that the flow can be successfully exported only if the components used in it are accessible in the target workspace.

 ![Export flow](/assets/img/getting-started/copy-flow/export-flow.png)